GrayHatGuy/picopasco/readme.md

 - ### irrigation*
 moisture sensor monitors the grow media and can trigger irrigation.
 The nutrient mix can then be used to irrigate multiple grow mediums like hydroponic, aquaponic, or terrestial systems.
 - ### air quality*
-includes temperature, humidity, C02, and volatile organic chemical (VOC) sensors.
+includes temperature, humidity, co2, and volatile organic chemical (voc) sensors.

   _*-present state only include closed loop feedback for mixing additional relays may be added to control irrigation, air quality, and/or lighting_